He is taking the first steps toward that goal now in the winter conditioning program and in seven-on-seven practices with his teammates.

 "It's nothing new," he said.

-He has spent the past three years competing with former Buff Cody Hawkins, the son of former head coach Dan Hawkins, for the job each year, and he successfully earned the job for
+He has spent the past three years competing with former Buff Cody Hawkins, the son of former head coach Dan Hawkins, for the job each year, and he successfully earned the job for half of twoof those years and part of the other.

 Hansen became the starter midway through his sophomore season in 2009 when things weren't working for Hawkins.